-Ms. MEG SMITH (Marketing and Membership Director, American Booksellers Association): This is part of that evolution.
+MEG SMITH: This is part of that evolution.
 You know, let's go see what other people are doing.
 We don't have to be the private club anymore.
 The private club is independent retailers working together.

 NEARY: But it goes beyond just selling products, Hammanwright says.
 It's also about creating a customer who will come back for more.